-Want to become a pilot in Melbourne?
-Even in your later years, you can still learn to fly.
+Want to learn to fly in Melbourne?
+Even in your later years, you can take to the sky as a mature age pilot.

 We sat down with Pete, who is undertaking his GA Private Pilot Licence, for a quick chat to ask him about being in his fifties and deciding to become a pilot in Melbourne.